The Wealthy Still Dominates the House

 Four companies participated in the market survey of the Commission on Elections, but there could be up to 10 companies that will bid for the project, Chairman George Garcia tells the Philippine Center for Investigative Journalism.

-It cost at least P400 each for OFWs to vote in 2022.
+It cost at least P400 each for Filipinos overseas to vote in 2022.
 Is it time for online voting?

 The Commission on Elections (Comelec) hoped to implement internet voting for overseas voters for the 2025 elections, hoping to bring down costs while encouraging higher turnout.
 But Malacañang has scrapped its budget.
 BY CHERRY SALAZAR